Cholesterol

 Molecular Formula: C27H46O

-Chemical Structure: Cholesterol is a sterol, a lipid with a four-ring hydrocarbon structure, a hydroxyl group, and a hydrocarbon tail.
+Chemical Structure: Cholesterol is a sterol lipid with a four-ring hydrocarbon steroid nucleus, a hydroxyl group, and a hydrocarbon tail.

-Steroid Nucleus: A rigid, four-ringed hydrocarbon structure.
-These rings are designated as A, B, C, and D.
+Steroid Nucleus: A rigid, fused four-ring structure labeled A, B, C, and D.

-Ring B: Fused to ring A, with a double bond between carbons 5 and 6.
-This double bond introduces rigidity and planar character to the molecule, contributing to the overall stability of the steroid structure.
+Ring B: Fused to ring A, with a double bond between carbons 5 and 6 that adds rigidity and stability.

 Physiological Functions